andremann/SKG-IF/docs/source/venues.rst

 Venue type
 ----
-:Description: The type of the venue
+:Description: The type of the venue.
 :Type: vocabulary (see below)
 :Use: mandatory, (1)
 :Representation: XML element ``venueType``